-Angela was a foster parent for eight years and has four daughters.
-She has taken many courses to help her better understand children.
+Angela was a foster parent for eight years and has four daughters, one in which is adopted.

 How to Treat Severe Diaper Rash

 Having raised or helped raise 14 children, I have used a lot of different diaper creams in my life.
 There are two that are far superior to any others I have ever used.